unfoldedcircle/core-simulator/docker/README.md

 ## Configuration

-The Remote-Core simulator runs with pre-configured defaults.
+The remote-core simulator runs with pre-configured defaults.
 Changing the configuration can have undesired effects and we cannot support custom configurations.

-⚠️ The Remote-Core simulator uses a very simple built-in webserver to serve the static pages and the web-configurator.
+⚠️ The remote-core simulator uses a very simple built-in webserver to serve the static pages and the web-configurator.
 The real remote device runs a dedicated webserver as reverse-proxy for the APIs and performs SSL termination.

 To change the web server ports, the following environment variables can be set: